Planning Tool · Not a Proposal

 Full-time for programme durationOwns the executive sponsor relationship, AI Operating Model, and programme-level decisions.
 In early-stage programmes, typically the most senior person on the account.

-Claude Specialists (1–2)
+AI Platform Specialists (1–2)

 Technical Lead